 Man convicted of killing 6 with SUV in Christmas parade

 MADISON, Wis.
-(AP) — A Wisconsin man was convicted Wednesday of killing six people and injuring dozens of others when he drove his SUV through a Christmas parade last year, ending a trial in which he defended himself erratically and sometimes confrontationally.
+(AP) — A Wisconsin man was convicted Wednesday of killing six people and injuring dozens of others when he drove his SUV through a Christmas parade, wrapping up a trial in which he defended himself with bizarre legal theories and erratic outbursts.

 It took the jury a little over three hours to find Darrell Brooks guilty of all 76 charges, including six counts of first-degree intentional homicide.
 He faces a mandatory life sentence on each homicide count.

-Brooks, wearing a suit and tie, quietly leaned his bowed head on folded hands as the verdicts were read.
-His demeanor was a stark departure from previous days of the trial, when his sometimes-outrageous behavior drew rebukes from the judge.
+Brooks, dressed in a suit and tie, silently rested his head on folded hands as the verdicts were read.
+His subdued demeanor was a stark departure from previous days of the trial, when his sometimes-outrageous behavior drew rebukes from the judge.

+Judge Jennifer Dorow scheduled a hearing Monday to set a sentencing date.
+Victims and their families are expected to make statements then.

 Brooks drove his Ford Escape into the Christmas parade in Waukesha in suburban Milwaukee on Nov.
 21 moments after fleeing a domestic disturbance with his ex-girlfriend, prosecutors said.

 Six people were killed, including 8-year-old Jackson Sparks, who was marching in the parade with his baseball team, and three members of the Dancing Grannies, a group of grandmothers that dances in parades.
-Dozens of other people were hurt, some severely.
+Scores of others were hurt, some severely.

-One day after he was removed to the other courtroom, he stripped off his shirt and sat bare-chested on the defense table with his back to the camera.
+One day, after he was moved to the other room, he stripped off his shirt and sat bare-chested on his table with his back to the camera.
 On another day, he built a barricade out of his boxes of legal documents and hid behind it.
-He also tossed his copy of the jury instructions into the garbage.
+On yet another, he held up a Bible so no one could see his face on camera and tossed his copy of the jury instructions into the garbage.

 Dorow allowed Brooks back into the main courtroom to deliver his closing to jurors face to face.
 In a rambling, repetitive speech, he tried to raise doubts about whether the SUV’s throttle malfunctioned and whether the driver simply panicked.
 He lamented how he hasn’t been able to see his children since he was arrested and insisted he’s not a murderer.